Alan-Cha/autoX-article/README.md

 ##### Apply labels

-In the previous step, we created an `apps/v1` deployment with the name `httpbin` in the `default` namespace, which matches the trigger that we configured for AutoX.
-However, to enable AutoX for the Kubernetes resource object, we need to assign it the AutoX label.
+In the previous step, `httpbin` deployment which is the trigger.
+However, regardless of what changes we make to this deployment, AutoX will not do anything unless we assign the trigger the AutoX label.

 ```bash
 kubectl label deployment httpbin iter8.tools/autox=true